Wigwam Motel #7

 Most recently parodied in Pixar's movie, Cars, as the Cozy Cone Motel, the Wigwam Motel in Rialto, California is one of seven Wigwam Motels originally built.
 Three of the original seven still remain: the one in Rialto; one in Holbrook, Arizona; and one in Cave City, Kentucky.
 The California and Arizona motels both lie on Historic Route 66.

 From 1933 to 1935 in Kentucky, Frank Redford built his first teepee-shaped cabins near Horse Cave, Kentucky and called it the Wigwam Village.
 "Wigwam" was used instead of "teepee" due to Redford having a strong dislike for the word "teepee".
-Redford supposedly drew the concept for the Wigwam from a tepee-shaped building in Long Beach, California.
+Redford supposedly drew the concept for the Wigwam from a teepee-shaped building in Long Beach, California.
 It is suspected that the building he saw was the TeePee Barbecue, which was sadly demolished in 1950.
 Rumor has it that Redford first owned a teepee shaped ice cream stand, then in 1933 built a gas station with a teepee shaped office and food stand.
 By 1935 he had added the six matching thirty foot cabins.
 In 1936 he obtained a patent on the concept for the exterior design and in 1937 built his second village in Cave City, Kentucky (one of the three remaining villages).
 By 1950, there were seven such villages, the last one being built in 1949 in Rialto, California.